-Estimate your NJ exit tax withholding, actual tax liability, potential refund, and net proceeds when selling New Jersey real property.
-Includes the new Mansion Tax rates effective July 2025 and Section 121 exclusion logic.
+Estimate your NJ exit tax withholding (greater of 10.75% of gain or 2% of sale price), actual tax liability on graduated brackets, refund via Form A-3128, and which GIT/REP form you need.
+Includes the new seller-paid Mansion Tax rates effective July 2025 and full Section 121 exclusion logic.

 Enter your property sale details below.
 All calculations run in your browser.